 How Do Hackers Hack Your Bitcoins?

-The problem is that the open nature of the operating system that Google Android utilizes makes it more susceptible to infection than the iPhone, which makes it less secure.
-To get access to particular bitcoin resources, hackers upload applications to the Google Play Store.
-When a user launches the application, they are prompted to provide sensitive information to access their accounts, which enables hackers to access that information.
+- The problem is that the open nature of the operating system that Google Android utilizes makes it more susceptible to infection than the iPhone, which makes it less secure.
+Hackers upload applications to the Google Play Store to get access to particular bitcoin resources.
+When users launch the application, they are prompted to provide sensitive information to access their accounts, enabling hackers to access that information, making it easy for them to hack bitcoin.

 2. Using Slack Bot

-Users are putting a stop to these bots at the same breakneck pace at which they are appearing.
-Although the community often responds swiftly and the hacker is forced to quit, the latter still manages to gain some money.
+- Users are stopping these bots at the same breakneck pace at which they are appearing.
+Although the community often responds swiftly and the hacker is forced to quit, the latter still manages to gain some money by hacking bitcoin.

 3. Suspicious Software